SonicMastr/openal-soft/README.md

 Vita Version
 --------------
-To build and install the Vita version, use the Vita-specific Makefile:
+To build and install the Vita version, make sure to install [DolceSDK](https://github.com/dolcesdk/doc) and then use the Vita-specific Makefile:
 ```
 make -f Makefile.vita
 make -f Makefile.vita install